pabvald/scibot-visualisation/server/src/README.md

 ```

 ## Configuration
-The configuration of the Flask application is configured with configuration objects, which are
+The configuration of the Flask application is defined providing a configuration object, which is
 defined in `config.py`.
-To explore all the possible ways in which a Flask application can be
+You can check [this page](https://flask.palletsprojects.com/en/2.0.x/config/) of
-configured, you can check [this page](https://flask.palletsprojects.com/en/2.0.x/config/) of
+the Flask documentation for more information on all the possible ways in which a Flask application can be
-the Flask documentation.
+configured.

 To load a configuration object once the application has been initialized:
 ```python